lammpstutorials/lammpstutorials-article/DESCRIPTION.md

 - Tutorial 7: Free energy calculation
 - Tutorial 8: Reactive Molecular Dynamics

-## Files
+## Input files

-All the files corresponding to the tutorials can be found in the [**files/**](files/) folder.
+All the input files from the tutorials can be found in the [**files/**](files/) folder.
 The Python scripts used to generate the plots are also provided.